Fincher Family

 John and Miriam had several children including Samuel, Noah, Lilly Mae, and Josephine.

-Samuel B. Fincher married Martha Gilbert and they also lived in the Front Hollow area.
+Sam Fincher married Martha Gilbert and they also lived in Front Hollow, just 2 houses west of Noah.
 The story goes that Martha lived her entire life (69 years) without ever coming down from Bays Mountain.
 They had 3 daughters (Pearlie, Hattie, Grace) and a son Herman.